Dhampire: Stillborn: Synopsis

 At birth, Nicholas Gaunt is mistaken as stillborn until an orderly, who took the seemingly-dead baby to the morgue, discovered otherwise.
 Gaunt develops into a troubled child, exhibiting behavioral problems such as killing small animals, attempting suicide, and fighting schoolmates, which culminates in him being expelled after biting a fellow student on the neck.
 After his third suicide attempt, Gaunt is committed to a psychiatric ward under the care of Dr. Merrick, who uses hypnotherapy to unlock Gaunt's repressed memory of an older sister named Natalie trying to abduct him when he was three-years-old.

 With Gaunt gaining an interest in uncovering more about this memory, which Dr. Merrick equates with increased psychological health, Gaunt is released from the hospital and immediately travels to his mother's house to confront her about the incident.
 Gaunt's mother reveals that she is actually his grandmother and that Natalie was his birth-mother, though that she has been dead for twenty years.
 In light of this new information, Gaunt begins a search, accompanied by a stripper named Tanith, for his father.

 While visiting his mother's grave, Gaunt encounters Natalie, who is a vampire and has recently killed Tanith, turning her into one of the undead.
 Natalie reveals that she was bitten by the vampire Iscariot while pregnant, causing her unborn child to become a half-human, half-vampire hybrid known as a "dhampire".
 She also explains that in order for a dhampire to become a full-vampire, it must commit hideous crimes and suffer a violent death, which Gaunt proceeds to do.
 Rising from the dead a full-vampire, Gaunt is greeted by Tanith and his mother, who asks if he's ready to meet Iscariot.

 Sequel

-Near the end of 1994, the editor of Dhampire: Stillborn at DC Comics, Lou Stathis, asked Nancy A. Collins if she'd be interested in developing the originally commissioned one-shot graphic novel into a monthly series.
+Near the end of 1994, the editor of Dhampire: Stillborn at DC Comics, Lou Stathis, asked Nancy A. Collins to develop the originally commissioned one-shot graphic novel into a monthly series.
 Over the next four to six weeks, Collins devised plot outlines for three or four story arcs, each of which would be three or four issues in length.
 This planned continuation followed the book's protagonist, Nicholas Gaunt, delving more into vampire society, eventually killing his birth-mother, Natalie, and her vampiric "sire", Iscariot.
 After Collins had completed the script for issue two and artist Ted Naifeh had produced preliminary sketches for the monthly series, DC Comics cancelled it prior to any formal announcement.